ChrisPulman/RxProperty/Docs/ReadMe.txt

 ReactiveProperty is MVVM and Asynchronous Extensions for Reactive Extensions.

 * ReactiveProperty - Two-way bindable IObservable, from V to VM and VM to V
-* RxCommand - Convert observable condition sequence to ICommand
+* ReactiveCommand - Convert observable condition sequence to ICommand
 * Typesafe convert INotifyPropertyChanged to ReactiveProperty
 * Event to ReactiveProperty Blend behavior
 * This means V -> VM -> M -> VM -> V completely connected in Reactive.